West Virginia Museums – MH3WV

 “The Art Museum of West Virginia University is located near the Creative Arts Center on Patteson Drive, making the University’s vast art collection more accessible to the campus and public alike.
 The facility has two art galleries that present touring exhibitions as well as exhibitions drawn from the University’s collection.
 The Museum provides a welcoming and stimulating educational and research environment for diverse audiences to experience the transforming power of art.
 Exploring contemporary artistic innovation as well as artistic traditions of different cultures helps us to understand ourselves, our communities and our world.”

-“WV Farm Museum” – Point Pleasant
+“West Virginia State Farm Museum” – Point Pleasant

 “Dedicated to the Preservation of Our Farm Life Heritage.”